 This group seems to believe that New Hampshire legally already has seceded from the United States, thanks to the formation of the socalled "Union States People on New Hampshire."
-The "New Hampshire Assembly" is part of network of very small secessionist (or "recessionist") groups nationwide, whose longterm aim evidently is to replace the current Constitution of the United States with the Articles of Confederation more than to dissolve the union altogether.
+The "New Hampshire Assembly" is part of a nationwide network of very small secessionist (or "recessionist") groups, whose longterm aim evidently is to replace the current Constitution of the United States with the Articles of Confederation more than to dissolve the union altogether.
 The original 13 colonies are "Union States" while other states are "territory states."
 Vermont is (apparently) not recognized as a Union State, even though it was recognized by the 13 former colonies from 1777 to 1791 as an independent American republic.
 It is unclear what distinction is made between those territory states (between the Appalachian Mountains and the Mississippi) which were part of the United States of America in 1776, and those from areas to the west and south annexed at various times between 1803 and 1898.
 It is also unclear if Maine and West Virginia have a different status from the other territory states.
-Those two were formed from areas which for many years had been an integral part of their parent states, Massachusetts and Maine respectively.
+Those two were formed from areas which were for many years an integral part of their parent states, Massachusetts and Virginia respectively.
 The various states between the Appalachians and Mississippi were formed from land which formerly belonged to eastern states only because bureaucrats drew lines on a map (although Kentucky was Kentucky County, Virginia for a few years.)

 For more info see: